-We are a small team with many years of experience of rock art research, digital recording, and working with community groups.
-The project also benefits enormously from the wide-ranging knowledge and expertise of our partners in Archaeology Scotland, Kilmartin Museum, and the North of Scotland Archaeological Society (NOSAS), as well as the many community groups and heritage professionals that we are working with.
+We were a small team with many years of experience of rock art research, digital recording, and working with community groups.
+The project also benefited enormously from the wide-ranging knowledge and expertise of our partners in Archaeology Scotland, Kilmartin Museum, and the North of Scotland Archaeological Society (NOSAS), as well as the many community groups and heritage professionals that we worked with.

 Dr Tertia Barnett (Principal Investigator) has been researching and recording rock art in Britain and North Africa for over 20 years.
 In Britain, she has worked on a number of community-led rock art projects, including the Northumberland Durham Rock Art Project, and Carved Stones Investigations: Rombalds Moor, and also managed the award-winning Scotland’s Rural Past project, hosted by the Royal Commission on Ancient and Historic Monuments of Scotland.
 She is an Honorary Fellow at Edinburgh University School of History, Classics and Archaeology, where she contributes to teaching on rock art and community engagement.